KwassiSenam/end-to-end-structured-data-projects/README.md

 View: [Python Code here](https://github.com/KwassiSenam/end-to-end-structured-data-projects/tree/main/bulldozer-price-prediction-project)

 This project consists of predicting future sale prices of bulldozers having the past data of past sales.

+## Predictiong the sale price of a product
+View : Python Code here

+It can be hard to know how much something’s really worth.
+This project consists of trying to estimate the best price of a product based on information the seller provides for this product.